simsam8/idd-solafune/report/report.md

 ## Post-processing

 - scoring threshold of 0.5.
-- A minimum area 10000 to count valid masks.
+- A minimum area 10000 to count valid masks (this is not applied during training).

 [^2]: [Basline pipeline by motokimura](https://github.com/motokimura/solafune_deforestation_baseline)